nicholaswilde/recipes/docs/desserts/cake/hummingbird-cake.md

 minutes until completely combined and creamy.
 Add more confectioner's sugar if frosting is too thin, a little milk if frosting is too thick, or an extra pinch of salt if frosting is too sweet.
 Frosting should be soft, but not runny.

+!!! note

+    [Brown Butter Cream Cheese Frosting][2] may be used instead of this frosting.
+Use a half serving for a 2 tiered cake.

 ### Step 13

 First, using a large serrated knife or cake leveler, layer off the tops of the cakes to create a